alea-git/alea-git.github.io/_projects/devspace.md

 featured_image: devspace-landing.png
 accent_color: '#062d38'
 gallery_images:
-  - /images/devspace-app.png
+  - devspace-app.png
-  - /images/devspace-landing.png
+  - devspace-landing.png
-published: false
+published: true
 ---

 DevSpace has been Gabriel's side project for quite a while (something like 2 months), and now it's joining the Alea Makers family, with all the other projects we've been developing so far\!